 • The newspaper issued an apology, acknowledging the breach of its AI policy and confirming an internal investigation into the incident.

-• The mistake sparked social media debate on newsroom automation, with reactions from figures like Shireen Mazari and former Dawn journalist Cyril Almeida.
+• The mistake sparked social media debate, with reactions from figures like Shireen Mazari and former Dawn journalist Cyril Almeida.

 PHOTO: AI-generated.
 A faceless newsroom moment capturing the accidental AI prompt that slipped into print.